AMITESH30/BLOOD-BANK-MANAGEMENT-SYSTEM/README.md

 # JAVA_PROJECT
-Sure, here's an example README file for a blood bank management system:

 # Blood Bank Management System

 This is a web application for managing blood donations and requests at a blood bank.
 It allows donors to sign up and donate blood, and allows hospitals to request and receive blood donations.